nemisis84/Network-and-Computer-Security-project/REPORT.md

 - The application server can initiate a HTTP connection with the database server
 - The database server can communicate with an established HTTP connection with the application server.
 - All other communication won't be forwarded by the router.
+- No communication to the server will be accepted.

 This leads to only the application server being exposed to the outside world, while the database can only be accessed by the application server.
 This will leave some openings for unauthorized access to the database, but with the implementation of session keys, this is prevented.